devowlio/wp-changelog/backends/real-commerce.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.0.5 (2020-11-18)

+### fix

+* convert checkout language from ISO-3166 to ISO-639-1
+* on successful delivery of an subscription, wait up to 120s for checkout complete

 ## 1.0.4 (2020-11-17)